 The system supports rider experience and helps agencies meet broader goals, from reducing emissions to expanding access and supporting mobility equity.

-“This innovation is more than just a communications tool; it’s a catalyst for smarter, rider-friendly public transportation,” says Tobias.
+“This innovation is more than just a communications tool; it’s a catalyst for smarter, rider-friendly public transportation,” said Tobias.
 “It’s not just transforming the Portland area’s transit system, it’s setting a new standard for agencies everywhere.”

 With continued expansion underway and public feedback driving future site selection, TriMet’s digital signage network represents the future of real-time transit communication — accessible, sustainable, inclusive, and built to last.